QC20/DIY-Arduino-Controller/README.md

 2. Open the Arduino IDE and select "Arduino/Genuino Uno" as the board and the Uno Rev3 as the port.
 3. Upload your code to the DIY Arduino board, following the standard Arduino Uno procedure.

-## DIY Arduino Kit
-For your convenience, we offer a comprehensive DIY Arduino Kit that includes all the necessary components for this project.
-It's an excellent choice for those who want to get started quickly.
-If you already own an Arduino Uno Rev3 board, you can choose the kit without the Uno board.

 ## Usage and Applications
 The DIY Arduino board's adaptability and low power consumption make it ideal for a wide range of applications, including but not limited to: